 “With so many medications and so little data,” Dr. Gaillard says, “one might think doctors would choose a wider variety of medicines when they prescribe to children with epilepsy.”

-However, the results from a recent study by Dr. Gaillard and colleagues, published online in Pediatric Neurology on June 27, 2017, show otherwise.
+However, the results from a recent study that included Dr. Gaillard and colleagues, published online in Pediatric Neurology on June 27, 2017, show otherwise.
 The study indicates that doctors in the United States appear to have reached an unexpected consensus about which medication to prescribe for their pediatric patients.

 The study is part of a broader effort to collect data on the youngest epilepsy patients – those younger than 3 years old, the age at which epilepsy most often becomes evident.
 As part of this endeavor, researchers from 17 U.S. pediatric epilepsy centers enrolled in the study 495 children younger than 36 months old who had been newly diagnosed with non-syndromic epilepsy (a condition not linked to any of the commonly recognized genetic epilepsy syndromes).